William the Conqueror (2016)

 ‘William the Conqueror’ by David Bates was released in the English Monarchs series in October 2016 (UK) and January 2017 (USA) which keen-eyed readers will recognise is the anniversary of the 950th anniversary of the Battle of Hastings.
 The 1964 biography of William by David Douglas has been allowed to slip out of print at Yale though some copies remain available at vendors and it still available as a at Amazon USA.
 The Douglas biography has been retired from the series after the issue of this new Bates book.

 This newly released book on William is based on Professor Bates 1989 book (with two revisions in 2001 and 2004) first published by Tempus Publishing (The History Press).
-This new Yale edition is extensively reworked and in all other regards a new title.
-This title shares with John Gillingham’s Richard I the rare distinction of being a new book based on earlier work rather than an existing title promoted into the series.
+This new Yale book is extensively reworked and in all regards a new title.
+This book shares with John Gillingham’s Richard I the rare distinction of being a new book based on earlier work rather than an existing title promoted into the series.
 This book was one of five Yale titles listed in this website which were released in 2016.
 In publication order, the biographies of Henry IV; Louis the Lion; Henry the Young King; Æthelred II and William the Conqueror were issued.

 In the prologue Professor Bates gives the reasons for the new history of William for the English Monarchs series and offers the comment that much of what was written by Professor Douglas in 1964 is still relevant, and in this new work he seeks, as did Douglas, to bring closer both English and French studies of William.
 He states in the epilogue that the book’s basis “...was always the proposition that, by locating its subject within cultures and context, it was possible to proceed from the individual to an understanding of his or her life and its historical significance.”
 He states throughout the book his desire to avoid historiography which is a barrier to understanding.
 The author’s pen is never sharper than in the final chapter and the summary.
 In these two chapters Professor Bates turns the book into a lectern where he uses piercing analysis to describe the difficulty in throwing light on William’s character and the unique culture of his cross-channel empire.